k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 The initial view displays the Data Platform nodes (the data source interfaces defined in the Fabric project), for which the Discovery process is performed.
 In case the Discovery process hasn't been executed on any project interface, the main area would be empty.

-The Legend presents 3 types of nodes with their respective icons.
+The Legend presents 3 types of nodes with their respective icons and allows to hide or unhide all the elements of the same type.

 <img src="images/catalog_app.png" style="zoom:75%;" />